sdras/building-web-apps-with-vue/README.md

 - gameproblem- state that the game is in for the workshop problem
 - gamesolution- the end state for the game

-### CRUD Application
+### Food Application

-- foodappresources- resources and materials for the food app
+- foodappresources- resources and materials for Food application
-- foodappproblem1- first food app exercise
+- foodappproblem1- state that the application is in for the workshop problem
-- foodappsolution1- first food app exercise solution
+- foodappsolution1- solution for the first problem
-- foodappproblem2- second food app exercise
-- foodappsolution2- second food app exercise solution

 ## License